 Just around the corner from Margerum, I love to end the day with dinner at The Lark.
 I prefer dining outdoors on the patio.
 Dining at The Lark is both a culinary and fun experience.
 The restaurant resides in the original Santa Barbara fish market building.
 Named after the overnight Pullman train of the Southern Pacific Railroad, which serviced Santa Barbara from 1910 -1968, the restaurant features New American family-style dining with a farm-to-table approach.
 The food is always superb.

-As the day comes to an end, I drive back to West Los Angeles, knowing my spirits have been lifted because each visit to the area imbues me with a feeling of having become optimized.
+As the day comes to an end, I drive back to West Los Angeles, knowing my spirits have been lifted because each visit to the area imbues me with a feeling of optimism.